reigner-yrastorza/cassandra_cookbook/README.md

 # NOTE:
 # This is a forked from Target's cassandra cookbook, my changes can be seen from CHANGELOG.md

+Summary of my changes:
+- Setup a cluster and is chef environment aware
+- Nodes will be automatically added to the cluster if they belong to the same chef environment

 # Datastax Enterprise Chef Cookbook (Apache Cassandra)
 This cookbook installs and configures Datastax Enterprise.
 More info is here ([DataStax Enterprise](http://www.datastax.com/products/)).